Clergy Tax Preparation

 If you’re an ordained minister at a church, you would be issued a Form W-2.
 The church is allowed to withhold federal and state income taxes, but not FICA or Medicare.
 For those 2 taxes, you are considered self employed, and are expected to make estimated taxes to pay them.

-First, and foremost, if you are a minister, you must be ordained, licensed, or commissioned by a bona fide church, or a church denomination.
+First, and foremost, if you are a minister, you must be ordained, licensed, or commissioned by a bona fide church.
+A church denomination can also ordain you..
 You also must have authority to hold religious worship services, perform sacerdotal functions, as well as administering sacraments and ordinances.

 These same requirements apply if you are a Christian Science reader or practitioner.
 Your salary/income earned from those services are generally considered to be self employment earnings.
-However, there is one very significant exception to these rules, that applies only to a minister.
+However, there is one very significant exception to these rules, that applies only to a minister taxes.

 Can a minister exempt himself from clergy self employment tax?

 Simple answer…sure, but read on.
-The IRS says that if you are conscientiously opposed to public insurance because of your own religious considerations, or if the religious denomination that you are a member of opposes due to their own principles, you can apply for exemption for paying clergy taxes for FICA and Medicare.
+The IRS says that you may be exempt if you are conscientiously opposed to public insurance.
+It may be your own religious considerations, or the denomination that you are a member of.
+If the denomination opposes due to their own principles, you can apply for exemption.
+The exemption would exempt you from paying clergy taxes for FICA and Medicare.

 You do this by completing Form 4631 and sending it to the IRS.
 This form must be filed with the IRS by the due date of your income tax return for the second year after earning at least $400 in self employment earnings.
 I found a good site for ministers to get answers to their questions.